Hillerbrand+Magsamen

 Hillerbrand+Magsamen is the collaborative husband and wife visual art team of Mary Magsamen and Stephan Hillerbrand.
 Through collaboration, Hillerbrand+Magsamen create sculpture, installation, performance, video, and photographic works to explore family identity, everyday interactions and consumer culture.

 Personal life

-Mary Magsamen is currently the curator of Media and Film at the Aurora Picture Show.
+Mary Magsamen was the curator of Media and Film at Aurora Picture Show 2008-2022.
 Magsamen earned her BFA from the University of Denver and MFA from the Cranbrook Academy of Art.

-Stephan Hillerbrand is currently an Associate Professor and Honors College Fellow in the School of Art at the University of Houston.
+Stephan Hillerbrand is currently a Professor in the School of Art at the University of Houston.
 They currently live and work in Houston, Texas.
-They often include their two children, Madeleine and Emmett in their work.
+They often include their two children in their work.

 Bio

 The artists have presented their videos in international film and media festivals including SCOPE Basel, WAND V Stuttgarter Filmwinter, Taiwan International Video Art Exhibition, New York Underground Film Festival, Ann Arbor Film Festival, Brooklyn Underground Film Festival, LA Freewaves New Media Art Festival and Currents Media Festival.
 Their cinematic installations have also been seen in the Everson Museum of Art, the Cardiff International Festival of Photography by Ffotogallery, the Hudson River Museum, the Center for Photography at Woodstock, the Museum of Fine Arts, Houston, Blue Sky Gallery, and Houston Center for Photography.

 Their work has been cited in publications such as The New York Times, Glasstire, The Houston Press, Culture Map, and television.